-- 13.15.
-Grant funds shall not be used to purchase gift cards or other cash-equivalent items for distribution to recipients.
-All disbursements of funds and/or assets shall follow standard City procedures to ensure accountability and compliance. - 14.16.
-Other roles and responsibilities for the Administering Department: - Ensure funding is managed according to the terms and conditions of the award, - b.
-Request award extension and/or agreement amendments, if necessary, - c.
-Prepare M&Cs for grant amendments, if necessary, - d.
+- d.
 Submit budget transfers requests and correcting journal entries to FMS Grant Accounting in a timely manner, and - e.
-Monitor grant terms and conditions for any changes throughout the performance period (with support from FMS Grant Accounting). - 15.17.
+Monitor grant terms and conditions for any changes throughout the performance period (with support from FMS Grant Accounting). - 14.
 Other roles and responsibilities for FMS Grant Accounting: - a.
-Ensure that all appropriate grant documentation is attached to PeopleSoft Project Definitions and/or journal or budget entries, - Maintain all other appropriate grant-related documentation in the City's physical or virtual storage, - c.
+Ensure that all appropriate grant documentation is attached to PeopleSoft Project Definitions and/or journal or budget entries, - b.
+Maintain all other appropriate grant-related documentation in the City's physical or virtual storage, - c.
 Review grant amendment-related M&Cs for completeness and correctness, - d.
 Serve as point of contact for financial matters and grant questions, - e.
 Attach and maintain copies of operating and financial reports in PeopleSoft, and - f.
 Enter and approve budget transfers.